postmodernistx/postmodernistx/README.md

 - Taught front-end developers since 2011 in tech trainings & courses
 - Realized the importance of technical writing and documentation
 - Remembered multiple times how hard it is to keep up with everything web 🤿
+- Experimented and done a lot of quick & dirty PoCs as well as some well-documented, well-written heavy duty systems